 Certain foods are pro-inflammatory, while others are anti-inflammatory.
 For example, trans fats are more inflammatory while fish oils are anti-inflammatory.
 Some foods provoke the release of much more insulin than others.
 An anti-inflammatory, low carb diet may help.

-- Latent infection.
 A latent infection is one that you may not be aware of.
-The symptoms are sufficiently mild that you may not notice them.
+The symptoms are mild enough that you may not notice them.
 But, these low-grade infections can perpetuate inflammation of the cervix and contribute to polyp development.